 - “Would paying for reporting allow me to compare my practice’s performance against others in my area?”

 These are some initial questions worthy of consideration when assessing whether buying vs. building custom veterinary practice reporting is the way to go.
-There are three other areas of consideration that stand out in our profession when it comes to the data and reporting at your fingertips.
+There are three other areas of consideration that stand out when it comes to the data and reporting at your fingertips.

-3 considerations for buying vs. building veterinary practice reporting
+3 benefits of buying your veterinary practice reporting and analytics

 In any given practice, transaction codes can be added easily, whenever the need arises.
 An internal favorite of ours is “Llama Lullabye,” a code that wasn’t used as often as you might think.
 This ease of adding codes contributes to the messy nature of what you find inside of a PIMS: old, “stale” codes are rarely removed because new, active codes take their place.